aryanagn/Funding-Trend-Navigator/README.md

-# Group 26 - {Kickstarter Fundraisers}

-**Please remember to update this section**

-- Your title can change over time.

-## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project).

-## Describe your topic/interest in about 150-200 words

-**Please remember to update this section**
-Section is finished but feel free to add/remove anything if you feel it adds to the project
-- Connor
+# Kickstarter Fundraisers Data Analysis

-Our group chose a dataset that contains information about ~300,000 Kickstarter projects.
+## Our group chose a dataset that contains information about ~300,000 Kickstarter projects.
 With Kickstarter being such a popular crowd-funding website, it is interesting to see what makes a certain project stand out and be successful.
 The dataset we chose has many variables that we can analyse in order for us to get an insight into this question.
 Factors such as if